 Beginning with Issue 39.1 (Winter/Spring 2010), The CEA Forum is supported by Texas Digital Libraries, and we invite readers to visit the site for current and future issues as well as guidelines for submission.

-: The Forum publishes articles between 2500 and 7500 words addressing pedagogical issues with a heavy research/theory focus; it also publishes more reflective pieces; it also publishes praxis-based essays.
-One type of article is not more valuable than the others, but the purpose should be clear and sustained throughout the piece.
+The Forum publishes articles between 2500 and 7500 words addressing pedagogical issues with a heavy research/theory focus.
 Where required, the article should be grounded in the current scholarship and be aware of current practices.
 Where required, the article should be specific about teaching strategies delineated, offering course information, details about syllabi, assignments, and methodology, for example.

-: A roundtable for the journal is like a roundtable for a conference.
-Roundtables contain five or six short papers (under 2500 words) that all speak to some aspect of the same topic related to pedagogical issues in English and undergo peer review as a single collection of papers.
+A roundtable for the journal is like a roundtable for a conference.
+Roundtables contain a critical introduction and five or six short papers (under 2500 words) that all speak to some aspect of the same topic related to pedagogical issues in English and undergo peer review as a single collection of papers.